 The double-breasted a-line coat is from the designer's CH Carolina Herrera Fall 2016 collection.
 It is made from a blend of double faced wool and cashmere.
 It is only available in flagship stores with a price tag of US$1,915 (thanks to @MiddletonMaven for the info).

 Kate teamed the coat with a new pair of bordeaux Tod's fringed leather pumps (ID by @bojanana).
-They are an older style but still available and on sale in brown.
 The 4" covered heels have a supple leather upper with polished goldtone hardware.
 They feature an almond toe and fringe buckle detail at the vamp.
 They are finished with a signature pebbled rubber sole.
 They had a retail price of US$665.

 The Duchess completed her outfit with a few familiar pieces.
 She carried her Maple Leaf tartan scarf from yesterday, and Mulberry 'Bayswater' clutch bag in cranberry suede.
 You may recall that Kate also owns this clutch in black suede and blush suede.